unode/deep-learning-intro/_episodes/03-monitor-the-model.md

 That is why it is good practice to monitor the training process with additional, more intuitive metrics.
 They are not used to optimize the model, but are simply recorded during training.
 With Keras they can simply be added via `metrics=[...]` and can contain one or multiple metrics of interest.
 Here we could for instance chose to use `'mae'` the mean absolute error, or the the *root mean squared error* (RMSE) which unlike the *mse* has the same units as the predicted values.
-Finally, after compiling we train the model on our training data for 200 epochs.

 ~~~
 model.compile(optimizer='adam',